izderadicka/audioserve/README.md

 - Always SSL/TLS - ideally behind well proven reverse proxy (I'm using nginx) (audioserve has support for SSL/TLS, but reverse proxy is probably more solid, plus can provide additional safeguards)
 - Set solid shared secret 10+ different character types ... (to prevent guessing and brute force attacks), do not run on Internet with `no-authentication` - it's for testing only
 - Never run audioserve as root
+- in $HOME/.audoserve are couple of files that are writable by server - so they should have proper permissions - especially `audioserve.secret` should be be limited to user (running audioserve) access only
 - Never put any secret information into media directories - all content of these directories is potentially accessible via Web API.
 - Running in dedicated container also improves security
 - if using remote proxy limit listening (`--listen` argument) interface of audioserve to one reachable by remote proxy only (for instance if they are on same server use `--listen 127.0.0.1:3000`)